-Over the last few weeks I’ve been giving you top tips on trying to find the ideal social media platform for you to launch your digital marketing.
-I think I’ve made it pretty clear during this time that you’re unlikely to just randomly stumble on the perfect mix – it is something that takes time and will require your attention.
+If you follow our previous blogs, then I think I’ve made it pretty clear during this time that you’re unlikely to just randomly stumble on the perfect mix of social media channels and content – it is something that takes time and will require your attention.

 That said, in true Time Saving Heroes style, I have pulled together some quick fire bits of information about various platforms to help you make your decision.